 Lynn began employment with the City of Jacksonville in 1997, previously working for the Employee Benefits and Risk Management departments.
 She joined the Pension Fund team in January 2004 as an Administrative Assistant, and was later promoted to Pension Benefits Specialist.

 Lynn provides service and support directly to the members of the Pension Fund and assists the Pension Benefits Manager in the daily functions within the benefits department.

-In October, 2018 Maria was hired by the Board of Trustees as Administrative Specialist.
-Maria is responsible for administrative work relating to accounting and administration of the Police and Fire Pension Fund.
-She is also the Custodian for Public Records.
+Maria Young has been with the Fund since 2018.
+Maria is responsible for work relating to accounting and benefits administration of the Police and Fire Pension Fund.

 Prior to joining the PFPF staff Maria was employed at the Jacksonville Housing Authority for 12 years as an Accountant.
 She has experience in Accounting & Finance, Business Administration and Payroll processing.

 Cathryn Lively joined the Fund in June, 2021.
 She is responsible for work relating to member services.